-An opening is there for a closure in your garment – How is that for an Oxymoron!
-But so true for the openings used in sewing.
-These are openings sewn on garments that allow easy putting on and removal and to close the garment with the many fasteners available to you.
+How do you open clothes?
+An opening is there for closure in your garment.
+How’s that for an oxymoron!
+But it’s indeed true for the openings used in sewing.
+These are openings sewn into garments to facilitate easy donning and removal, as well as to provide options for securing the garment with various fasteners.

 A general guideline for openings is gender specific – Women’s garment openings are closed from right to left; Men’s from left to right.

 - 6. Fly Opening